Investigating the Design Space of Diffusion Models for Speech Enhancement: Conclusion

 In the present work, we extended the EDM framework proposed in~\cite{karras2022elucidating} to include a recent diffusion-based speech enhancement model~\cite{welker2022speech,richter2023speech}.
 Specifically, we considered a more general \cgls{sde} with a non-zero long-term mean, we added a new parameter ${c_{\mathrm{shift}}}$ to the neural network preconditioning, and we showed that the score function can be evaluated on the unshifted and unscaled process instead of the unscaled process.
 This allowed to shed light on the different design aspects of diffusion models in the case of speech enhancement, and to apply recent developments from image generation literature that were not investigated for speech enhancement before.

 By experimenting with \cglspl{sde} that were not used for speech enhancement before, we were able to show that similar performance can be obtained with \cglspl{sde} that present a drift from the clean speech towards the noisy speech compared to \cglspl{sde} that do not present such a drift.
-This suggests that the model does not require such a drift to be able to perform the speech reconstruction task with environmental noises that differ from the stationary Gaussian noise of the diffusion process, contrary to previous beliefs~\cite{richter2023speech}.
+This suggests that the model does not require such a drift to reconstruct speech corrupted by environmental noises that differ from the stationary Gaussian noise of the diffusion process, contrary to previous beliefs~\cite{richter2023speech}.
 This similar performance was observed despite the increased mismatch between the final distribution of the forward diffusion process and the prior distribution used to initialize the reverse process, even though this was argued to be responsible for a drop in performance~\cite{lay2023reducing}.
 Omitting the drift term makes the speech enhancement task fully generative, since this models a progressive transformation from Gaussian noise to clean speech, rather than from noisy speech to clean speech.
 Moreover, we hypothesize that this improves training efficiency, since the network does not need to learn to undo the scaling ${s(t)}$ before denoising.

-The neural network preconditioning and the \cgls{sde} had a smaller effect on performance compared to the sampler used to integrate the reverse process.
-In line with our previous work~\cite{gonzalez2023diffusion}, the EDM sampler showed similar performance compared to the \cgls{pc} sampler while requiring fewer sampling steps.
-More specifically, it allowed for a fourfold decrease in computational cost, as it required as few as 4 sampling steps to perform similarly to the \cgls{pc} sampler with 16 sampling steps.
+The usage of the Heun-based sampler in conjunction with the neural network preconditioning from~\cite{karras2022elucidating} led to a substantial improvement of speech enhancement performance when using few sampling steps.
+More specifically, the Heun-based sampler required as few as 4 sampling steps to perform similarly to the \cgls{pc} sampler with 16 sampling steps, thus allowing for a fourfold decrease in computational cost.
+The Heun-based sampler was also shown to be beneficial for different \cglspl{sde}.